Who are our students? What are their needs? How can we help them?

 Staff: Sandy Olson-Loy

 The Office of the Vice Chancellor for Student Affairs coordinates support for students during times of personal emergencies (e.g. injuries that require hospitalization, extended personal and family health issues or bereavement) or changes in student status (e.g. being called to active military duty).
 The office assists students with excused absences for classes as well as planning for extended absences and medical withdrawals.

-Office of Academic Success is comprised of Disability Services and Academic Assistance Center.
+Office of Academic Success is comprised of the Disability Resource Center and Academic Assistance Center.
 The Academic Assistance Center provides academic counseling, strategies and tutoring.
-At Disability Services, students with documented disabilities can receive course accommodations.
+At the Disability Resource Center, students with documented disabilities can receive course accommodations.